UBC-MOAD/docs/github_notebooks_readme.rst

 #.
 Put the code above into a file called :file:`make_readme.py` in a directory that contains Jupyter Notebook files.

 #.
 Edit line 34 to the GitHub organization that your repository is in.
-   If you are setting this up for a repository in the :kbd:`UBC-MOAD` organization on GitHub, you should change line 34 from:
+   If you are setting this up for a repository in the ``UBC-MOAD`` organization on GitHub, you should change line 34 from:

    .. code-block:: python